EnteRood/kit_dhis2_data_fetcher/docs/readme.rst

 Install QGIS
 ............

 Make sure you have installed QGIS-3 (!)
-This plugin will only work in QGIS 3.x (not in the 2.18 LTR version!)
+This plugin will only work in QGIS 3.x (not working with the 2.18 LTR version!)

 Download plugin
 ...............